Kilgraston is delighted to be hosting its next Open Day on 5th February 2022.

-Every girl who joins Kilgraston, whether in the Junior or the Senior School, belongs to a House; a community within a community and at the heart of our overall approach to pastoral care.
+Every child who joins Kilgraston, whether in the Junior or the Senior School, belongs to a House; a community within a community and at the heart of our overall approach to pastoral care.

-There are four Houses – Arran, Inchcolm, Kinnoull and Moncreiffe and every junior girl, senior girl, boarder and day, belongs to her House for the whole of her school career.
+There are four Houses – Arran, Inchcolm, Kinnoull and Moncreiffe and every junior pupil, senior girl, boarder and day, belongs to that House for the whole of their school career.